mps9506/tbrf/cran-comments.md

 ## Comments

-* This is a resubmission of version 0.1.3 and addresses a note about a malformed URL in readme.md.
+* This is a minor release to fix a bug introduced by an upcoming release of lubridate.